SoumyodiptaNath/ImpastODE/README.md

 3.  **Generates** a vector field where every color blob becomes a swirling vortex.
 4.  **Simulates** particles moving through this field.
 The path of the particle becomes the brushstroke.

-The result is a "thick," turbulent texture reminiscent of the **Impasto** technique used by Impressionist painters.
+The result is a "thick," turbulent texture reminiscent of the **Impasto** (a painting technique where paint is applied thickly so brushstrokes are visibly textured).

 ![out](https://github.com/user-attachments/assets/4c2f33d8-fde9-4d49-80db-c904939be243)